neurojacob/blum_et_al_2021/README.md

 This is an accompanying code repository for the manuscript: "Single-cell transcriptomic analysis of the adult mouse spinal cord reveals molecular diversity of autonomic and skeletal motor neurons"

+To analyze the already-processed dataset with an online web portal, please check out the mouse spinal cord atlas that accompanies this work: http://spinalcordatlas.org

 ## Questions?
 Any questions may be directed to the first author, Jacob Blum ({jablum} {at} {stanford.edu}).